Amazonia

 We start with the briefing where we learn more about safety riding, our route, the local traffic rules and about each other.
 To get used to our bike, we go for a ride to the archeological site of “El Fuerte”.
 Classified World Heritage by UNESCO, it is an old Inca town build around the, much older, largest stone sculpture in the Americas.
 For some people, it is an ancient Alien landing field!

 Day 3.
 To Totora (alt.
-2.800 m) 265 km, 40% dirt-road
+2.800 m), 265 km, 0% dirt-road

-After a simple lunch we follow the curves of the Rio Mizque valley.
-The scenery becomes one of rough and colorful mountains and the road becomes challenging.
-Suddenly it changes for an 80 km (roman!) stone road, let us feel like Ben Hur.
 At the end of the afternoon we enter Totora, a small colonial village, laid out as a labyrinth of alleyways and bridges, where time stands still since 100 years.
 A paradise for photographers.

 Day 4.
 To Cochabamba (alt.
-2.500 m) 145 km, 0% dirt-road
+2.500 m), 145 km, 0% dirt-road

 The road to Cochabamba is all high quality asphalt that curves though picturesque valleys filled with farms and fields.
 We have lunch on the shores of a large lake where the menu is fresh fish or fresh fish, you choose…